jckuri/BladderDataset/README.md

 ## Instructions

-Download all the files and run the Jupyter notebook `[Bladder Dataset.ipynb](Bladder\ Dataset.ipynb)`, which contains both explanations and source code.
+Download all the files and run the Jupyter notebook <a href='Bladder Dataset.ipynb'>Bladder Dataset.ipynb</a>, which contains both explanations and source code.

 Unix commands to run the Jupyter notebook "Bladder Dataset.ipynb":